 Social media is increasingly being used to communicate about our clinical development programs and the diseases our product candidates are being developed to treat.
 We intend to utilize appropriate social media in connection with communicating about our development programs.
 Social media practices in the biopharmaceutical industry continue to evolve and regulations relating to such use are not always clear.
 This evolution creates uncertainty and risk of noncompliance with regulations applicable to our business.
 For example, patients may use social media channels to report an alleged adverse event during a clinical trial.
 When such disclosures occur, there is a risk that we fail to monitor and comply with applicable adverse event reporting obligations, or we may not be able to defend our business or the public's legitimate interests in the face of the political and market pressures generated by social media due to restrictions on what we may say about our investigational products.
-There is also a risk of inappropriate disclosure of sensitive information or negative or inaccurate posts or comments about us on any social networking website, or a risk that a post on a social networking website by any of our employees may be construed as inappropriate promotion.
-If any of these events were to occur or we otherwise fail to comply with applicable regulations, we could incur liability, face regulatory actions, or incur other harm to our business.
+There is also a risk of inappropriate disclosure of sensitive information or negative or inaccurate posts or comments about us on any social networking website, or a risk that a post on a social networking website by any of our liability, face regulatory actions, or incur other harm to our business.